aaelony/ragtime/README.md

 ## Why Rust?

 Cloud services, while useful, eventually engender recurring costs that add up.
 Python ecosystem libraries are excellent in functionality but in practice often large in size.
-Serverless architectures do have memory and size constraints which translate to costs.
+Serverless architectures do have memory and size constraints as well as performance considerations.
+Because cloud providers often charge by a formula along the lines of (`memory sizing` x `time spent`), a smaller memory footprint and speedy execution will translate to decreased costs over time.

-Because Rust compiles down to memory-efficient binaries, it is speedy, less memory-intensive and Lambdas translate into greater performance and cost savings.

-It is notable that an author of the Oreilly book [Python for Devops](https://pythondevops.com/) recently wrote [Why I Like Rust Better Than Python](https://podcast.paiml.com/episodes/why-i-like-rust-better-than-python) which advocates for why Rust is an attractive choice over Python.
+Notable that an author of the Oreilly book [Python for Devops](https://pythondevops.com/) recently wrote [Why I Like Rust Better Than Python](https://podcast.paiml.com/episodes/why-i-like-rust-better-than-python) which advocates for why Rust is an attractive choice over Python.